-Using outdated technology, many municipalities simply weren't built to handle the influx of modern-day contaminants.
-A host of pollutants such as pesticides, herbicides, toxic waste from landfills, chemical and oil spills, acid rain and more find their way into our water supplies.
+Using outdated technology, many municipalities simply weren't built to handle the influx of common modern-day water contaminants.
+Various pollutants such as pesticides, herbicides, toxic waste from landfills, chemical and oil spills, acid rain, and more find their way into our water supplies.
 Most often this water is treated with chlorine or chloramines to control bacterial growth which, according to some health experts, may also contribute to illness.

 The sad truth is that our water supply is compromised by harmful chemicals.
 EPA standards require water treatment plants to reduce certain common water contaminants.
 Annual reports issued by the EPA for 2002 indicated that there were 80,635 documented violations nationwide.
 When violations occur, "boil water" alerts are issued but, by then, you may have already consumed dangerously contaminated water.